- Public Works

 Sprinkler Systems & Water Schedule

-The secondary system is charged on or about the 15th of April and drained on or about the 15th of October.
-Irrigation systems may not be turned on between 10 a.m. and 6 p.m. unless you are establishing new grass or performing maintenance on your system.
+The irrigation system is charged the week of April 15 and drained on the week of October 15.
+Irrigation systems should not be turned on between 10 AM and 6 PM unless residents are establishing new grass or performing maintenance on their system.
 This schedule has been set up by the state and also allows time for the wells to recharge.
+Conservewater.utah.gov has a weekly watering guide that can help residents to know when to being watering each spring.
+Residents can access these and other helpful water-saving tips and links on the Water Conservation Page.

 - Use infrequent heavy irrigation to promote deeper roots.